nbargovic/filebeats-message-extractor/README.md

 # filebeats-message-extractor
 Parse a filebeats kafka event.
 Split the message and the metadata in the event.
-Route the metadata into a KTable, and the message to another topic.
+Route the metadata into a compacted topic, and the message to another topic.
+Using the same key which is unique to the metadata, this allows teh data to be re joined alter if desired.

 ### Build and Execution Environment
 * Java 8